Welcome to Gatekeeper’s fifth article on RFPs and the third in the “RFP Guide” series.

 - The comparability of the pricing elements submitted in each proposal

-Some time-savings can be achieved because each member of the evaluation team has been assigned specific areas to evaluate based on their background and expertise, allowing much of the scoring to be conducted in parallel streams.
+Some time-savings can be achieved because each member of the RFP evaluation team has been assigned specific areas to evaluate based on their background and expertise, allowing much of the scoring to be conducted in parallel streams.
+Knowing the evaluation criteria early on can also save time.

 Conversely, some time may be lost waiting for clarifications or further information from the suppliers about aspects of their proposals detected during the scoring process.